jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-020.md

   - This in turn pushes all the Earth's parts towards the center.

-#### 21. All Particles of the Earth, if Considered Alone, are Light, Not Heavy
+#### 21. All earth-aether particles, if considered alone, are light, not heavy

 A vacuum contains nothing that can impede or assist the motions of other bodies.